skill-mind/skillnet-exam-server/Readme.md

-# Contributing to SkillNet-Learning-hub
+# Contributing to SkillNet: Empowering Careers with Blockchain

-Thank you for your interest in contributing to **SkillNet**!
-SkillNet is an innovative, blockchain-powered platform that features courses for upskilling in decentralized ecosystem.
-The backend is built with **Node.js** and integrates with **StarkNet blockchain** for decentralization and security.
-Here's how you can contribute effectively.
+Thank you for your interest in contributing to SkillNet! **SkillNet** is a blockchain-powered job platform designed to connect job seekers with top employers.
+Our **backend** is built with **Node.js** and integrates with **StarkNet** blockchain to ensure secure, verifiable hiring processes.

 ## Project Overview

-**SkillNet** combines:
-- **Learning Hub**: Allowing tutors  to create, sell, and deliver high-quality courses and exams.
-- **Blockchain Technology**: Ensuring transparency, security, and decentralization through **StarkNet**.
+**SkillNet** is a next-generation recruitment platform that:

+- **Empowers Job Seekers:** Provides verified credentials and direct access to job opportunities.
+- **Supports Employers:** Ensures trust in hiring through blockchain-authenticated candidate profiles.
+- **Enhances Hiring Transparency:** Uses StarkNet blockchain for secure, fraud-proof hiring.

 ### Features
-- Verified courses for users.
+- Verified certificate for employers.
 ---

 ## How to Contribute